mattriley/agile-avatars/README.md

 - Low likelihood of changing in a material way
 - Low impact of material change

+Production dependencies need to be carefully considered in order to keep the bundle size small.
+We can be more liberal with development dependencies as they don't impact the bundle size.

 The following sections lists all dependencies, including:

 - Description and Homepage taken from package.json.